IMG_2272

 IMG_2271

-Usually, with an island this small with such limited access when it comes to food choices it’s a cross your fingers and hope for the best sort of situation.
+Usually, small islands with limited access have very few food choices.
+You often have to cross your fingers and hope for the best!
 But like all things on Ocracoke the restaurant choices, and varieties will surprise, and delight you!

 Howard’s Pub– This is THE classic Ocracoke dining experience.
 Let’s be frank, this is not going to be a James Beard award winning chef prepared meal, what it is going to be is a super fun atmosphere, ice cold beers, and portion sizes to feed hungry island explorers.
 Everyone on the Outer Banks knows Howard’s Pub, and its very likely that if you ask any local where to eat on the Island they’ll tell you Howards.